dotnet/docfx/docs/designs/multiple-docsets.md

 ## Configuration

-We _may_ add config file named `docsets.yml` that describes a collection of docsets under multiple docsets setup for folder.
+We _may_ add an optional config file named `docsets.yml` that describes a collection of docsets under multiple docsets setup for folder.
 It is conceptually equivalent to `.sln` files in .NET world or `lerna.json` in NodeJS world.
 Such config file:

 - Avoids running directory search on none docfx directories.